rdmpage/citation-parsing/README.md

 php parse_train.php refs.src.xml
 ```

-Now we use our model to process the data:
+Now we use our model to process the data using `crf_test`.
+In this case `crf_test` takes the data (each reference tagged with `<title>`) and outputs the tags based on the model.
+These tags are the ones we use to extracted the structured data.

 ```
 crf_test  -m core.model refs.src.train > out.train